-To obtain enhanced federal Medicaid reimbursement for Tailored Care Management, the Department has submitted a State Plan Amendment (SPA) to the Centers for Medicare & Medicaid Services (CMS) to add Tailored Care Management as a Health Home State Plan benefit.
-Each Tailored Plan / LME/MCO will act as the designated Health Home for its members.
-The Tailored Plan / LME/MCO must ensure that members have access to care management services that meet the requirements of this manual and federal Health Home requirements.
-The federal model is flexible according to the needs of states, as long as the model encompasses six "core" Health
+To obtain enhanced federal Medicaid reimbursement for Tailored Care Management, the Department submitted and received approval for a State Plan Amendment (SPA) to the Centers for Medicare & Medicaid Services (CMS) to add Tailored Care Management as a Health Home

-&lt;sup>20 The North Carolina System of Care framework was developed to address the unique needs and challenges of children and youth with behavioral health needs.
-The core System of Care's elements are: (1) family-driven, youth-guided services; (2) interagency collaboration; (3) service coordination through a single facilitator; (4) individualized, strength- based, trauma-informed/resilience development approach; (5) culturally and linguistically competent care; (6) evidence-based or informed services provided in a home or community setting; and (7) family and youth involvement in regional and state policy development, implementation, and evaluation.
+19 Person-centered planning is a process of determining real-life outcomes with individuals and their parents, family members, caregivers, and other natural supports, as well as developing strategies to achieve those outcomes.
+Person-centered planning provides for the member or the parents/family members/caregivers/natural supports of a member assuming an informed and in-command role for life planning, service, support, and treatment options.
+The person with a disability and his or her parents/family members/caregivers/natural supports (with the person's consent) directs the process and shares authority and responsibility with system professionals about decisions made.
+20 The North Carolina System of Care framework was developed to address the unique needs and challenges of children and youth with behavioral health needs.
+The core System of Care's elements are: (1) family-driven, youthguided services; (2) interagency collaboration; (3) service coordination through a single facilitator; (4) individualized, strength-based, trauma-informed/resilience development approach; (5) culturally and linguistically competent care; (6) evidence-based or informed services provided in a home or community setting; and (7) family and youth involvement in regional and state policy development, implementation, and evaluation.
 Children and youth with behavioral health needs are at increased risk of experiencing gaps in care because they often receive services from multiple systems (including health, education, child welfare, and juvenile justice); are more likely to transition between Standard Plans and Tailored Plans as their diagnoses change; their acuity changes with age; and their access to services may be impacted as they age out of school-related services.
 Effective care plans or ISPs must reflect both the needs of the child and his or her family.
 For more information on the System of Care approach, visit: https://nccollaborative.org/what-is-system-of-care/

-&lt;sup>21 For more information on the Tailored Plan population health management approach, see North Carolina's Data Strategy for Tailored Care Management Policy Paper.
+21 For more information on the Tailored Plan population health management approach, see North Carolina's Data Strategy for Tailored Care Management Policy Paper.